Transnistria Governorate: Romanian conquest of Transnistria

+Antonescu's personal project

+The creation of a separate Romanian occupation area was Ion Antonescu's initiative.
+German leadership was divided about allowing Romania such privilege.
+Even Hitler, who encouraged Romanian eastward expansion, originally meant to award eastern territories after the war.
+However, Antonescu's stubborn insistence eventually swayed the Germans.
+While refusing to declare Transnistria's annexation, Antonescu instructed its Governor to work in Transnistria "as if Romania had been installed in those territories for two million years".
+Part of Romania's grand strategy was to use Transnistria as a bargaining chip at the end of the war to obtain various gains, from Russia or Ukraine or possibly from Germany and Hungary.
+Romania's immediate aims, however, stemmed from Ion Antonescu's acute inferiority complex.
+His perception was that his beloved country was being looked down upon by other European countries.
+From his perspective, raising Romania's ranking required it ruling over other peoples, in an orderly, efficient and "civilized" manner, comparable to how other European states ruled over their Asian and African subjects.
+According to Antonescu's own words: "Yes.
+The whole prestige of this country is engaged in Transnistria.
+We have to demonstrate that we are able to administer a larger country.".
+Civil service in Transnistria would paradoxically surpass in quality its counterpart within Romania itself.
+On 19 August 1941, Antonescu decreed the creation of the Romanian Administration in Transnistria.

 Siege of Odessa

 During the first week of the advance, in mid-August 1941, Romanian forces took over all of the region, except for a small area around Odessa, without a fight.
 At the time, the Romanians had 60,000 soldiers to conquer the city from its 34,000 defenders.
 However, the organization was so poor, and the command was so superficial, that the initial assault on the city failed, resulting in a siege.
 Exploiting this success, the Soviets bolstered the cities defenses with naval marines, warships and paratroopers.
 Multiple attempts by the Romanian Fourth Army failed and a siege ensured.
 German forces were brought into the reinforce the attackers and eventually in October 1941 after two months of fighting, the Romanian army took control of the city.
 Casualties were significant with Romanian losses standing at 90,020 casualties.